-The waist sash originated with British military officers in India to replace the sweaty waistcoat.
-But they adopted it from the Afghanistan tribes who then influenced the Persians and Indians.
-The word comes from the Persian ‘Kamar’ and ‘band’.
-You can still see them sported by many military men in the French Foreign Legion as well as in the Indian and Pakistani Armies.
+While it’s long been a staple of ultra formal events, the cummerbund actually originated in the 1850s with British military officers in India to replace the sweaty waistcoat.
+They adopted the garment from Afghani tribes, who then influenced the Persians and Indians.
+The word comes from the Persian Kamar and band.
+You can still see them sported by many military men in the French Foreign Legion, as well as in the Indian and Pakistani Armies.

 Why wear a cummerbund?

 Cummerbunds are one those men’s accessories that have developed a stigma, maybe they are associated with a bad date to prom, or a cheap rental wedding tuxedo, but when given the proper attention it can be considered one of the most sartorial accessories in your wardrobe.
 I’ve always been a big advocate of the cummerbund for black tie dressing.
-A proper cummerbund will contain a pocket hidden within the pleats, which is prefect for keys, theatre tickets, cash, credit cards, coat check tickets, and most importantly condoms for your activities after your event…a cummerbund ain’t no fanny pack!
+A proper cummerbund will contain a pocket hidden within the pleats, which is prefect for keys, theater tickets, cash, credit cards, coat check tickets, and most importantly condoms for your activities after your event … a cummerbund ain’t no fanny pack!

 Are they worn with a specific kind of jacket or suit?

-The best way to wear a cummerbund for black tie dressing is with a proper bib front piquet tuxedo shirt (studs are of course required).
-They also pair best with your tuxedo when you are wearing braces and a bow tie, and of course your tuxedo should have either a shawl collar or a peak lapel.
+The best way to wear a one for black tie dressing is with a proper bib front pique tuxedo shirt (studs are of course required).
+They also pair best with your tuxedo when you are wearing suspenders and a bow tie, and of course your tuxedo should have either a shawl collar or a peak lapel.

 Can you wear one casually?

-I’ve never tried wearing a cummerbund casually, but as I am an advocate of personal style I’m sure it can be done.
+I’ve never tried wearing one casually, but as I am an advocate of personal style, I’m sure it can be done.